Defining and classifying TQFTs via surgery

 In this section, we apply Theorem~\ref{thm:TQFT} to the study of (2+1)-dimensional TQFTs.
 Note that Kontsevich~\cite{Kontsevich} outlined a correspondence between (1+1+1)-dimensional TQFTs and modular functors.
-As to be expected, the full (2+1)-dimensional classification leads to an algebraic structure more complicated than in the (1+1)-dimensional and (1+1+1)-dimensional cases, cf.~Proposition~\ref{prop:nonextending}.
+As to be expected, the full (2+1)-dimensional classification leads to an algebraic structure more complicated than in the (1+1)-dimensional and (1+1+1)-dimensional cases; cf.~Proposition~\ref{prop:nonextending}.
 The additional difficulty comes from the fact that the mapping class groups of connected 2-mani\-folds are non-trivial, unlike for connected 1-mani\-folds.
 However, we can make considerable simplifications, leading to a structure just barely more involved than commutative Frobenius algebras.
 We expect that the algebra presented below can be further simplified; this is the aim of future research.
-We first introduce the relevant algebraic structures.